-08 December 1998 AISI File No. A9S004BVO Page -3-
+19 May 1999 AISI File No. A9S011BVO Page -3-

 Unless otherwise agreed by Aircraft Information Services, Inc. (AISI) in writing, this report shall be for the sole use of the client/addressee.
 This report is offered as a fair and unbiased assessment of the subject aircraft.
 AISI has no past, present, or anticipated future interest in the subject aircraft.
+AISI has no past, present, or anticipated future interest in the subject aircraft.
 The conclusions and opinions expressed in this report are based on published information, information provided by others, reasonable interpretations and calculations thereof and are given in good faith.
-Such conclusions and opinions are judgments that reflect conditions and values which are current at the time of this report.
-The values and conditions reported upon are subject to any subsequent change.
+Such conclusions and opinions are judgments that reflect conditions reported upon are subject to any subsequent change.
 AISI shall not be liable to any party for damages arising out of reliance or alleged reliance on this report, or for any parties action or failure to act as a result of reliance or alleged reliance on this report.